European Banking Federation

 6 Nov 2025

-Their ask — The organization requests economic incentives and public-private financing mechanisms to make circular products competitive with virgin materials.
+Message — The organization requests economic incentives and public-private financing mechanisms to make circular products competitive with virgin materials.
 They propose creating a Circular Economy Bank offering off-take guarantees and integrating circular principles into EU financing instruments.
 They emphasize that circular products are currently more expensive than alternatives, requiring policy intervention.123

-How it helps them — This would reduce financing risks for banks and create profitable opportunities for circular lending.45
+Why — This would reduce financing risks for banks and create profitable opportunities for circular lending.45

-Who loses — Virgin material producers lose market share as recycled content requirements reduce virgin extraction demand.6
+Impact — Virgin material producers lose market share as recycled content requirements reduce virgin extraction demand.6

-Meeting with Almoro Rubin De Cervin (Head of Unit Financial Stability, Financial Services and Capital Markets Union) and
+Meeting with Almoro Rubin De Cervin (Head of Unit Financial Stability, Financial Services and Capital Markets Union) and Société Générale and

 14 Oct 2025 · Prudential treatment of banks’ exposures to crypto-assets